iddan/site/data/blog/cafes.md

 date: 2022-12-10
 ---

-I love drinking coffee but not any coffee.
-Fortunately, there are plenty of specialty coffee places I find their coffee really good.
-I'll try to keep this list up to date:
+I love drinking coffee but it gotta be good (for the snobs: I like my coffee with low acidity, full body and usually dark roasted).
+Fortunately, there are plenty of specialty coffee places I like.
+This list includes the ones I like the most.

 ## Tel Aviv